xabaras/sms-interceptor/README.md

     // Do what you want with fromNumber and message body }
 ```
+N.B. startListening requires [Manifest.permission.RECEIVE_SMS](https://developer.android.com/reference/android/Manifest.permission.html#RECEIVE_SMS), so you will need to declare it in the [AndroidManifest.xml](https://developer.android.com/guide/topics/manifest/manifest-intro) and properly [handle it at runtime](https://developer.android.com/training/permissions/requesting) when needed.

 ### Lifecycle ###
 _SmsInterceptor_  is based upon [Android Architecture Components](https://developer.android.com/topic/libraries/architecture/) therefore is capable of handling lifecycle itself.